arun-kr-reddy/notes/cplusplus.md

   type1 a, b;  // "a" pointer-to struct but "b" just struct type2 c, d;  // both "c" & "d" pointer
   ```
-- **name mangling:** encoding of function/variable names so linker can seperate common names (overloading, namespaces)
+- **name mangling:** encoding of function/variable names so linker can separate common names (overloading, namespaces)
   to link C code use:
   ```cpp
   extern "C"